-Today, screensavers do not serve the same purpose as they did in the past, when they actually saved your screen from what is called "image burn-in".
-On certain types of computer displays, a prolonged, non-moving image would literally be burned into the screen if no screensaver was used to replace it.
+Today, screensavers do not serve the same protective purpose as they did in the past, when they actually saved your screen from what is called "image burn-in".
+On certain types of computer displays, a prolonged, non-moving image would literally be burned into the screen if it was kept on and no screensaver was used to replace that image.
 Now that the technology behind computer and handheld displays has advanced, this sort of "screen burn" is rare, and you may be wondering: why should I use a screensaver?

 Weighing the pros and cons